Portrait of a Character – Makan Sinthasomphone

 Furthermore, I wanted someone who at least superficially resembled Konerak Sinthasomphone.
 While the origin of Makan’s surname is utterly morbid, the intention was just to have a Lao surname.
 Since Concord is a rather black and white (by race) story, I wanted the future time travel team to mostly be Asian.
-No disrespect to the Sinthasomphone family is intended and should not be inferred.
+I intend no disrespect to the Sinthasomphone family.
+Please do not infer any.

 Smart, albeit a little impatient, Makan can’t quite figure out what went wrong with moving Robert Lennox in time.

 Makan has no known relationships, and I do not ‘ship him with Monisha Padir.

 There are no impediments to Makan existing in the Mirror Universe.
 However, the later you get in the timeline, the longer the odds are.
 Because engineers are necessary in any universe, he could be wealthy or even an object of a lot of women’s desires.

 “And we don’t have any evidence that he’s still alive, either.
 He’s like Schrödinger’s Cat.”

 While he’s a minor character at best, Makan serves his purpose well.